e-loughlin/tarkov-auto-inspect/README.md

 ## Caveats

-If the script is failing, you may need to adjust your resolution / video settings.
+1. If the script is failing, you may need to adjust your resolution / video settings.
 Sorry.
 This script uses `pyautogui` and relies on matching screenshots.
 If your screen doesn't match the screenshots provided, it might not work.
+You could resolve this problem by taking your own screenshots and replacing the images in the `img` directory.

+2. Currently, Jaeger isn't supported.
+This is simply because at the time I wrote this script, I didn't have Jaeger unlocked and couldn't screenshot his image.
+You can fix this by:

+  - Screenshotting Jaeger's face and saving "jaeger.png" in the `img` directory.
+  - Adding `"jaeger.png"` to the line in `inspect_items.py` that specifies the list of traders, i.e. change it to `["prapor.png", "therapist.png", "fence.png", "skier.png", "peacekeeper.png", "mechanic.png", "ragman.png", "jaeger.png"]`